worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-playlist-2022/index.md

 Sitting around the campfire, the American Western movie *Lone Star Midnight* (1946), features actor Ken Curtis crooning the song "Home on the Range."
-Among the songs most associated with cowboy culture, the song invokes the emblem of today's quintessential American cowboy----a figure who is nearly always depicted as white.
+Among the songs most associated with cowboy culture, the song invokes the emblem of today's quintessential American cowboy---a figure who is nearly always depicted as white.
 Despite this popular portrayal cemented through U.S. popular media there were many Black, Mexican, and Native American cowboys.
 The song "Home on the Range" was